R. Stanton Hales

 Hales served as treasurer and board member of the Association of American Colleges and Universities, and chaired the executive committee of the Great Lakes Colleges Association.
 He is a former chair of the boards of directors of the Association of Independent Colleges and Universities, and the Association of Presbyterian Colleges and Universities, as well as past president of the North Coast Athletic Conference.

 Hales is a two-time United States men's singles champion in badminton, winning the titles in 1970 and 1971.
 During his 40-year career, he has played on and coached the U.S. Thomas Cup team.
 He was a member of the council of the International Badminton Federation for 10 years and was one of three deputy referees for the badminton competition at the 1996 Olympic Games in Atlanta, GA.
 Hales won back-to-back national junior titles in 1959 and 1960, and became a national champion again by winning the Grand Master's (60 and over) men's singles title in 2002 and 2003.
 He has co-authored a book on the sport with Margaret Varner Bloss titled "Badminton".

 In the area of public service, Hales served in 2003-04 as a member of Governor Robert A. Taft’s Commission of Higher Education and the Economy.
 In 2002–03, he chaired the Site Selection Task Force for Wayne County Chapter of the American Red Cross.

-Hales and his wife, Diane (also a former U.S. badminton champion), have two children: Karen, a graduate of Swarthmore College and Stanford University (Ph.D.), currently on the faculty at Davidson College, and Chris, a graduate of Stanford and Yale Law School and currently an Assistant U.S. Attorney in Sacramento, CA.
+Hales and his wife, Diane (also a former U.S. badminton champion), have two children: Karen, a graduate of Swarthmore College and Stanford University (Ph.D.), currently on the faculty at Davidson College, and Chris, a graduate of Stanford and Yale Law School and currently Executive Assistant U.S. Attorney for the Eastern District of California.